Theatre

 Television

-Mark was recently involved in Class Act, a BBC development and showcase programme for disabled actors, with director Paulette Randall.
+Mark was involved in Class Act, a BBC development and showcase programme for disabled actors, with director Paulette Randall.
 He previously featured in an episode of the BBC soap opera Doctors in which he played ex-rugby star Danny Curram after he became paralysed, which leads him to make a tragic decision (Director James Larkin).
 His television work began with an episode of The Bill, The Old Man's Run in which he played Johnny (ex-rocker), directed by David Hayman, followed by the portrayal of the bitter teenage paraplegic Simon Redwood in the BBC drama series Specials (Director Chris Baker) where Mark was the first disabled actor to play a regular leading role.
 At the same time Mark could be seen on BBC1's Playdays (Director Brian Jameson more recently known for Balamory) as the first disabled presenter on childrens' TV.
 Mark has also appeared in a number of TV adverts, including the NSPCC's TV advertising campaign Full Stop, playing the part of an angry businessman (Director Richard Anthony), the BBC's One in Four advert for Impulse (Director Christopher Hutchins), a Holiday Care Service advert for London Weekend Television (Director Paul Quillan), and he appeared as a businessman in an ad for PC World (Director Peter Blake).

 Radio